 The Michigan constitution allocates "not more than 25%" of the auto-related sales tax for transit purposes.
-Yet in practice, Michigan has never allocated more than 27.9% of 25% of the 4%" of the auto-related sales tax to transit.
+Yet Michigan invests less than 7% to transit.
 Why are we not investing more?

 Michigan legislators should commit the full 25% of the auto-related sales tax to the CTF.
 This would raise an additional \$250 million for (up from \$103 million to about \$370 million), which could fund: